modelica/ModelicaSpecification/RationaleMCP/0027/design.md

 They are seen as different quality-of-implementations, but we could recommend a minimum for tools.

+The unit-handling doesn't prioritize different operands (in contrast to selecting initial conditions and states), since that might give different results for the different levels for unit-consistent models.
+For unit-inconsistent models it *possible* that using different set of rules will infer different units without detecting errors; the solution is to improve the quality-of-implementation to detect the underlying error in that case.
+Additionally, this only occurs the different rules are not sub-sets of each other, so having a common understanding of hieararchy of the rules may reduce this risk.

+## Notes

+The rules for literals break the substitution principles for equality, so even if `A=[1,2;3,4]` it doesn't follow that `A` and `[1,2;3,4]` behave the same in terms of units.

 It says:
 - "default rules" to allow allow stricter or less strict variants, e.g., as described in https://github.com/modelica/ModelicaSpecification/issues/3690
 - "except for the listed exceptions" to allow exceptions for specific equations etc https://github.com/modelica/ModelicaSpecification/issues/3690#issuecomment-2866443687
 - "multiplicative context", but it is for both multiplication and division (the division explains why the multiplicative-unit decays to `"1"` instead of just using the other one).

 Treating the empty unit-attribute as unspecified is needed, since it is the default - but it normally doesn't make sense to explicitly give `unit=""` for a variable declaration.
+If the goal is just to remove an existing unit an alternative is `unit=break`.

 Specific exceptions for equations, and libraries, should preferably be added to the proposal.